 - Fraudulent activities can be controlled by using the MICR line on a check as fraud check making systems do not know how to read the MICR line on checks.
-Hence, check frauds by altering and photocopying of checks can be avoided.
+Hence, check frauds by altering and photocopying checks can be avoided.

 - MICR technology helps in quick check clearing, hence saving a lot of time and making check payments faster.

 - Not only checks, other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.

 - All direct deposits and wire transfers are dependent on the routing number for clearing.
-The MICR number on checks facilitate the use of the ABA number.
+The MICR number on checks facilitates the use of the ABA number.